This site is intended for healthcare professionals

 • for young people aged 12-17 years consider a nasal triptan in preference to an oral triptan

-• for people in whom oral preparations (or nasal preparations in young people aged 12-17 years) for the acute treatment of migraine are ineffective or not tolerated:
+• for people in whom oral preparations (or nasal preparations in young people aged 12 to 17 years) for the acute treatment of migraine are ineffective or not tolerated:

 • consider a non‑oral preparation of metoclopramide or prochlorperazine and

-• consider adding a non-oral NSAID or triptan if these have not been tried
+• if non-oral metoclopramide or prochlorperazine is used, consider adding a non‑oral NSAID or triptan if they have not been tried

-These are best taken early in the attack when absorption may be least inhibited by gastric stasis.
+These acute interventions are best taken early in the attack when absorption may be least inhibited by gastric stasis.
 These drugs should be used without codeine or dihydrocodeine (2)

 • codeine and dihydrocodeine are used extensively in OTC combination analgesics;